grafana/tempo/docs/sources/tempo/operations/monitor/set-up-monitoring.md

 ## Enable Tempo metrics scraping

 Tempo exposes Prometheus metrics from all of its components to allow meta-monitoring.
-Grafana Alloy can both collect traces and act as a Prometheus scraper to retrieve metrics from Tempo.
+Alloy can both collect traces and act as a Prometheus scraper to retrieve metrics from Tempo.
 To use this capability, you need to configure Alloy to scrape from all of the components.

-Grafana Alloy lets you discover targets to scrape in a cluster via a variety of ways.
+Alloy lets you discover targets to scrape in a cluster via a variety of ways.
-Usually for Prometheus metrics scraping, you would annotate the pods, services, and others, to signal that Grafana Alloy should scrape metrics from those objects using annotations such as `prometheus/scrape: true` as well as a port and path.
+Usually for Prometheus metrics scraping, you would annotate the pods, services, and others, to signal that Alloy should scrape metrics from those objects using annotations such as `prometheus/scrape: true` as well as a port and path.

 However, the Tempo objects already have some convenient annotations supplied under the `app.kubernetes.io` prefixes.
 The Helm deployment includes these annotations.